 SUPPORTING INFORMATION - Supporting information is required for ALL Home Design & Restoration exhibits.
 Information must include the elements or principles of design used and steps taken to complete project.
-Example of supporting information is below.
-Forms are available at the Extension Office or you can make your own.
+Forms are available at https://go.unl.edu/ne4hhomedesignrestoration or at the Extension Office.
+Exhibits without supporting information will be lowered a ribbon placing.
 (Yard Art, Division 262, does not need supporting information.)